intel/helm-charts/charts/intel-gpu-resource-driver/README.md

 You can execute `helm search repo intel` command to see pulled charts [optional].

 ## Install Helm Chart
+CRDs of the GPU driver are installed as part of the chart first.

 ```
 helm install intel-gpu-resource-driver intel/intel-gpu-resource-driver \
 --create-namespace --namespace intel-gpu-resource-driver